snl-dakota/dakota/docs/user/usingdakota/studytypes/uq.rst

 probabilities.
 In :numref:`uq:figure12`, excerpts from the results summary are presented.
-We first see the moment statistics for mean, standard deviation, skewness, and kurtosis computed by numerical integration (see Analytic moments section in Stochastic Expansion Methods chapter in Dakota Theory
-Manual :cite:p:`TheoMan`), where the numerical row corresponds to integration using the original response values and the expansion row corresponds to integration using values from the interpolant.
+We first see the moment statistics for mean, standard deviation, skewness, and kurtosis computed by numerical integration (see :ref:`theory:uq:expansion:moment`), where the numerical row corresponds to integration using the original response values and the expansion row corresponds to integration using values from the interpolant.
 The response covariance (collapsing to a single variance value for one